sogeuni/sogeuni.github.io/content/abs/advanced-topics/functions.md

 ---

 Like "real" programming languages, Bash has functions, though in a somewhat limited implementation.
-A function is a subroutine, a [[../basic/special-characters#^CODEBLOCKREF|code block]] that implements a set of operations, a "black box" that performs a specified task.
+A function is a subroutine, a [[special-characters#^CODEBLOCKREF|code block]] that implements a set of operations, a "black box" that performs a specified task.
 Wherever there is repetitive code, when a task repeats with only slight variations in procedure, then consider using a function.

 **function** _function_name_ {
 _command_...